Transformer-Based ASL Fingerspelling to Text

 | CER on validation | ≈ 0.36 | From the project repository |

-9. Limits and next steps
+Limits & next steps

 - Very fast signing can cause dropped or merged letters.